 \[ \begin{align} X_{1} & = \frac{1}{4} {g_{(\mu}}^{(\rho} {g_{\nu)}}^{\sigma)}\,,\\ X_{2} & = g_{\mu \nu} g^{\rho \sigma}\,, \\ X_{3} & = \frac{1}{k^2} g_{\mu \nu} k^{\rho} k^{\sigma}\,, \\ X_{4} & = \frac{1}{k^2} k_{\mu} k_{\nu} g^{\rho \sigma}\,, \\ X_{5} & = \frac{1}{k^4} k_{\mu} k_{\nu} k^{\rho} k^{\sigma}\,, \\ X_{6} & = \frac{1}{k^2} k_{(\mu} {g_{\nu)}}^{(\rho} k^{\sigma)}\,. \end{align} \]

-Here the division by 4 of the first basis element is not important, but it turns \(X_{1}\) into an index symmetrization operator if one acts with it on any two-index tensor.
+Here the division by 4 of the first basis element is not important, but it turns \(X_{1}\) into a proper index symmetrization operator \(()\) if one acts with it on any two-index tensor.
+Note that in Shankland (1970) symmetrization and antisymmetrization is not scaled.

 Magically, these tensor basis expressions form an algebra under the product defined as